Message from Fr Jim

 Current gift aid donors can ignore this paragraph as we will pick up the information from their names if they donate online.

-Details from this and other recent events and memories from much longer ago can always be found on our History & Archive pages
+Recent events and memories from much longer ago can always be found on our History & Archive pages

 Parish Facebook